 Call us for help

-If you or loved one is charged with a crime as a juvenile and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is charged with a crime as a juvenile and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 1People v.
 Leng, 71 Cal.App.4th 1, 8 (1999) [defendant's prior juvenile adjudication for PC 245(a)(1) assault was not a strike where prosecutor failed to establish it was a violent or serious felony] ("Appellant received a second strike sentence based on the trial court's finding that his prior juvenile adjudication for assault was within Welfare and Institutions Code section 707, subdivision (b), and thus constituted a strike pursuant to section 667, subdivision (d)(3).
 However, the prosecution failed to introduce any evidence to establish the serious or violent nature of the underlying adjudication.
 Under the same set of circumstances, the court would not have been able to impose the same second strike sentence on an individual who had suffered a prior conviction for assault as an adult, unless the prosecution had proved the serious or violent nature of the prior offense.
 Thus, section 667, subdivision (d)(3) treats the personal liberty of similarly situated parties in a disparate manner.")